 or the wrong type of evidence.

 The dedicated team of professional attorneys at Berke Law, P.A. have been advising clients on claims for disability benefits for decades.
-We highly advise prospective applicants to consult with our experienced disability attorneys to discuss their disability-related concerns.
-If you are experiencing severe symptoms from diverticulitis that prevent you from working, contact our office today.
+We highly advise prospective applicants to consult with our experienced disability lawyers in Florida to discuss their disability-related concerns.